coderefinery/2020-11-17-online/hackmd-day2.md

   - If you return 125, git will skip that commit.
 You can return that if for example the code does not build.
 (Didn't try it, but found as answer earlier)
   - Excellent, thanks!
   - I found the issue by using git bisect manually, but it is tedious ...
 Then I tried the script provided, but I could not get it to work, git bisect complains that : "somehash was both good and bad" presumably because there is an issue with the exit code, when I run the python script it only prints an empty line ...
 Any ideas what I can try here ?
+    - I just tried the example and it worked for me so I suspect that we have used it differently.
+I have saved the script as `test.py` and after defining the search endpoints, I ran: `git bisect run python test.py` and it located the bad commit.
+I suggest we look at it together via screenshare?

 ### Breakout room status